-Whatever its origins it is now a requirement if you are making atraditional Sunday roast and although originally it might have been used for chicken or turkey it is often served with beef, pork or lamb too even though they cannot be stuffed in the way a bird can.
-It is also recommended now not to put the stuffing in the cavity of the bird since it may prevent the meat from being cooked all teh way through
+Whatever its origins it is now a requirement if you are making a traditional Sunday roast.
+Although originally it might have been used for chicken or turkey it is often served with beef, pork or lamb too even though they cannot be stuffed in the way a bird can.
+It is also recommended now not to put the stuffing in the cavity of the bird since it may prevent the meat from being cooked all the way through.

 It is just as easy to make the stuffing up then bake it in a dish in the oven along side the meat.
-I used a retro style pie dish for the stuffing (a lovely find in a charity shop) but you can buy these – Porcelain Crockery Set – Traditional Brown Oval Pie Bowl / Dish – 52Hx161Wx116mmD (Box 6) – great for serving hot food from your oven to your table!
+I used a retro style pie dish for the stuffing great for individual pies too and they come in 3 different sizes.

 - 1 onion peeled and finely chopped